AndriiShramko/ply-to-colmap-converter/workflow_guide.md

 # Complete Workflow Guide: CloudCompare → Postshot

+**A community-developed solution for advancing 3D/4D Gaussian Splatting quality**

 ## Process Overview

 This workflow allows you to use dense point cloud from CloudCompare to achieve better quality in Postshot when training 3D Gaussian Splatting.
+Developed through extensive research when no existing tools were available, this solution is shared freely with the community to advance the field of 3D/4D Gaussian Splatting.

 ## Step 1: Data Preparation in CloudCompare